mikel-brostrom/boxmot/README.md

 ## Why using this tracking toolbox?

 Everything is designed with simplicity and flexibility in mind.
 We don't hyperfocus on results on a single dataset, we prioritize real-world results.
-If you don't get good tracking results on your custom dataset with the off-the-box tracker configurations, use the `evolve.py` script for tracker hyperparameter tuning.
+If you don't get good tracking results on your custom dataset with the out-of-the-box tracker configurations, use the `evolve.py` script for tracker hyperparameter tuning.

 ## Installation